 E-Waste Management: Technology and Skill Development

 There have been attempts by many recyclers to make India familiar with the latest technology related to E-waste recycling but the final outcome is still not up to the mark due to the machinery's high running cost.
 Moreover, significant damage to the environment is seen by the use of such plants.
-Right technology can trigger the efficient, economical, and sustainable ways to manage discarded electrical goodies.
+The right technology can trigger efficient, economical, and sustainable ways to manage discarded electrical goodies.

-Considering the fact that the ninety percent of E-waste in India is handled by the informal sector using primitive methods, there is an urgent need that the skill set of people involved in such sector be enhanced and modified as per the requirement of safe health and environment-related practices.
+Considering the fact that ninety per cent of E-waste in India is handled by the informal sector using primitive methods, there is an urgent need that the skill set of people involved in such sector be enhanced and modified as per the requirement of safe health and environment-related practices.